aneeqakhan19/Graphic-Designing-Internship-Tasks/README.md

 Copyright 2025 Aneeqa

 All rights reserved.
-These designs are for personal or portfolio use only.
+These designs are for portfolio use only.
 Contact the creator for permissions.